-- 1. New students can initiate the accommodations process through Accommodate, a web-based recordkeeping and communication platform.
-Accommodate provides students and teaching faculty with a more accessible and efficient tool to assist students with their ADA mandated accommodations. - 2.
-Through Accommodate, students fill out the Student Intake form, to self-identify as an individual with a disability to the DSO by uploading disability documentation identifying the nature of your disability and recommended academic accommodations.
+- New students can initiate the accommodations process through ACCOMMODATE, a web-based recordkeeping and communication platform.
+ACCOMMODATE provides students and teaching faculty with a more accessible and efficient tool to assist students with their ADA mandated accommodations. - 2.
+Through ACCOMMODATE, students fill out the Student Intake form, to self-identify as an individual with a disability to Accessibility Services by uploading disability documentation identifying the nature of your disability and recommended academic accommodations.
 This form ONLY needs to be filled out ONE time. - 3.
-If there are any questions regarding accommodations, please feel free to reach out to the Disability Services Office (disability.services@sunywcc.edu) to schedule a meeting with a counselor. - 4.
-Through Accommodate, students fill out the Semester Request form, to sign up for accommodations with the DSO at the beginning of each semester.
+If there are any questions regarding accommodations, please feel free to reach out to Accessibility Services (accessibility.services@sunywcc.edu) to schedule a meeting with a Counselor. - 4.
+Through ACCOMMODATE, students fill out the Semester Request form, to sign up for accommodations with Accessibility Services at the beginning of each semester.
 Note, accommodations do not automatically carry over from one semester to the next and are NOT RETROACTIVE.
 Accommodations become effective on the date your professor is notified.